vatesfr/xen-orchestra/packages/xo-server/docs/rest-api.md

 A VDI can be exported in VHD format at `/rest/v0/vdis/<uuid>.vhd` or the raw content at `/rest/v0/vdis/<uuid>.raw`.

+The following optional query parameters are supported:

+- `preferNbd`: will use NBD for export if available
+- `nbdConcurrency=<integer>`: set the number of concurrent stream per disk if NBD is enabled, default 1

 ```sh
 curl \
   -b authenticationToken=KQxQdm2vMiv7jBIK0hgkmgxKzemd8wSJ7ugFGKFkTbs \